 Donating milk is easy and quick, especially with the rapidly expanding milk depot network in our region.
 The donation process begins when you call the milk bank to conduct a prescreen.
 Moms who qualify are sent a donor packet and are advised where to complete a blood test, the cost of which is covered by the milk bank.
 This test is very similar to blood donation, so if you can donate blood, there is a good chance you can donate milk.
 When testing comes back negative, the mom and baby’s health care providers sign off on the application, and the mother is approved.

 At this point, mothers are able to drop off milk at several locations throughout Illinois and Wisconsin metropolitan areas.

-After you leave your milk at a depot, milk is shipped to the brand new Mothers’ Milk Bank of the Western Great Lakes where it is pasteurized, cultured and sent to hospitals in need of donor human milk.
+After you leave your milk at a depot, the milk is shipped to the brand new Mothers’ Milk Bank of the Western Great Lakes, where it is pasteurized, cultured, and sent to hospitals in need of human donor milk.
 If you do not live near a depot, prepaid shipping can be set up by the milk bank from your very own home.

 “If you want to help premature and sick babies right here in Lake County and our neighboring communities, donate your milk, your time or a gift to Illinois’ and Wisconsin’s only not-for-profit milk bank, the Mother’s Milk Bank of the Western Great Lakes.
 We don’t answer to shareholders or investors; we answer to you — local parents, healthcare providers, and community supporters.
 Call or email to get involved.
 Help us improve infant health outcomes, support moms who donate milk after losing their baby and provide milk to struggling low and middle-income families.”